-This state-of-the-art addition to Cape Town’s already prestigious V&AWaterfront is scheduled to be completed in 2016, at which point it will assume its place as the largest museum of modern art on the continent.
+This state-of-the-art addition to Cape Town’s already prestigious V&A Waterfront is the largest museum of modern art on the continent.
 Under the leadership of renowned British architect Thomas Heatherwick, the area’s old grain silos are to be revamped and re-imagined as nine floors spanning 9,500sq m and featuring 80 separate gallery spaces, a rooftop sculpture garden, conservation vault, bookshop, a floor dedicated to art education, a restaurant, bar and café.
-And as Africa’s version of London’s Tate Gallery or New York’s Museum of Modern Art (MOMA), it goes without saying that the Zeitz will feature top installations by leading artists in the contemporary sphere.
+And as Africa’s version of London’s Tate Gallery or New York’s Museum of Modern Art (MOMA), it goes without saying that the Zeitz features top installations by leading artists in the contemporary sphere.

 Grain Silo Complex | Silo District | V&A Waterfront | Cape Town

 Shimansky Tour at the Cape Town Diamond Museum

 This museum pays tribute to the sparkliest of rocks around.
 Learn about the three billion years it can take for the formation of a diamond to take place; from its journey in the ground to becoming a gem you’d want to wear.
 With beautiful illustrations and replicas of famous diamonds, the Cape Town Diamond Museum offers a fascinating look at the covetable gems and their history.
 Entrance to the Shimansky jewellery showroom will cost R50/p.